Michigan Freshwater Fishing

-Cast Net: A net not exceeding 8 feet in diameter without walls or sides that is thrown to take minnows, alewives, smelt and shad in the Great Lakes and Connecting Waters.
+Cast Net: A net not exceeding 8 feet in diameter without walls or sides that is thrown to take minnows, alewife, smelt and shad in the Great Lakes and Connecting Waters.

-Daily Possession Limit: The total number of fish, amphibians or reptiles that may be caught and kept in one day.
+Daily Possession Limit: The total number of fish, amphibians or reptiles that may be caught and retained in one day.
 See also Possession Limit.

 Designated Trout Lake: Any lake so designated by the state that contains a significant population of trout or salmon.
-All Type A, all Type D, and those Type B* lakes marked with an asterisk (*) are designated trout lakes (see Inland Trout & Salmon Regulations and Inland Trout & Salmon Regulations: By County Listing and check FO-200 on the DNR website).
-An all-species license is required to fish on these waters.
+All Type A and all Type D lakes are designated trout lakes (see Inland Trout & Salmon Regulations).

 Designated Trout Stream: Any stream so designated by the state that contains a significant population of trout or salmon.
-All Type 1, all Type 2, all Gear Restricted Streams, some Type 3 and some Type 4 waters are designated trout streams (see pages Inland Trout & Salmon Regulations and Inland Trout & Salmon Regulations: By County Listing and check FO-210 on the DNR website).
-An all-species license is required to fish on these waters.
+All Type 1, all Type 2, all Gear Restricted Streams, all research areas and Brook Trout Research Areas, most Type 3 and most Type 4 waters are designated trout streams (see Inland Trout & Salmon Regulations).

 Dropper Line: A line in addition to the main fishing line that contains a hook.
 Dropper lines are usually attached to the main line.

 Drowned River Mouth Lakes: An area of a river where it enters the Great Lakes.
-Considered inland waters and are listed in Note 3 under Great Lakes Trout & Salmon Regulations.
+Considered inland waters and are listed in Note 3 on Great Lakes Trout & Salmon Fishing Regulations.

 Hand Net and Landing Net: A mesh bag of webbing or wire, suspended from a circular, oval or rectangular frame attached to a handle.
-These are the most common fishing nets used in Michigan.
+These are the most common fishing nets used in Michigan (see Lawful Methods).